Chronology Protection of Rotating Black Holes in a Viable Lorentz-Violating Gravity: Introduction

 For this problem, it has been argued that chronology inside a Kerr black hole can be recovered by the dynamical instability.
 In fact, it has been shown both numerically and analytically~\cite{Ori:1992zz} that the inner horizon $r=r_-$ possesses a mass inflation instability~\cite{Poisson:1990eh}, resulting in the appearance of a curvature singularity at $r=r_-$ that prevents exterior observers from reaching the region where CTCs exist, though its mathematically rigorous proof beyond the linear level is still absent~\cite{Gurriaran:2024epv}.
 As another point of view, it is unclear whether there exists a priori reason to prohibit the causality violation in the small scale structure of space-time at the Planck scale, where violent space-time quantum fluctuations could happen, as argued first by Wheeler~\cite{Whee:1957}.
 It is therefore interesting to see how these results in GR will be changed in a modified theory of gravity realized in the low-energy limit of quantum gravity.

 A complete formulation of quantum gravity has not yet been achieved.
 In this context, Ho\v{r}ava gravity has been proposed as a renormalizable (quantum) gravity without the ghost problem through the $z$-order higher-spatial-derivatives with anisotropic scaling dimension $z$ ($z=3$ in four dimensions), while keeping the second-order time derivatives in the action, which break the Lorentz symmetry apparently.
 At present, regrettably, exact rotating black-hole solutions are not available in the renormalizable {\it full} Ho\v{r}ava gravity in four dimensions although a massless rotating solution~\cite{Park:2023} and three-dimensional rotating black-hole solutions~\cite{Park:2012, Soti:2014} have been obtained.
 In these circumstances, an exact rotating black-hole solution has recently been obtained in Ref.~\cite{Deve:2024} in the low-energy sector of non-projectable Ho\v{r}ava gravity~\cite{Hora:2009} as a viable Lorentz-violating (LV) gravity in four dimensions with the LV Maxwell field and with or without a cosmological constant $\Lambda$.
+Some basic properties of the geometry, like black hole thermodynamics, horizons, and geodesic structure, were studied in Ref.~\cite{Deve:2024}.
+However, the uniqueness of our solution and its stability are still open problems.

 In this letter, we study causal properties of the rotating black-hole solution obtained in Ref.~\cite{Deve:2024} in the low-energy sector of non-projectable Ho\v{r}ava gravity.
 The region of {\it non-trivial} (irremovable by taking a covering space~\cite{Cart:1968}) causality violation containing CTCs in this solution is exactly the same as in the Kerr-Newman or the Kerr-Newman-(Anti-)de Sitter solution.
 Nevertheless, we will show that chronology is protected in the new LV rotating black hole since the causality violating region becomes physically inaccessible due to a new {\it three}-curvature singularity at its outer boundary, which is topologically torus and prevents one reaching to or coming out of it.
 As a consequence, the region outside the torus singularity is causal everywhere.